railwayapp/docs/src/docs/guides/public-networking.md

 ## Custom Domains

-One or more custom domains can be added to a Railway service (tied to a specific environment).
+Custom domains can be added to a Railway service and environment.

 Here's how it works: